nhattan/nhattan.github.io/about.md

 permalink: /about/
 ---

-Tan is an young, enthusiastic developer.
-He's always searching for the new tech trends in the world then consumes them.
+Tan is a young, enthusiastic developer.
+He's always searching for the new techs in the world then consumes them.

-He's interesting in backend development by Ruby on Rails.
-He also contributes for some open source projects in ruby.
+He's interesting in web development with Ruby on Rails.
+He also contributes for some open source projects with ruby.

-He's currently working as a developer in Framgia Vietnam.
+He's working as a web developer at [Global Smart Solutions & Twentyci Vietnam](https://www.facebook.com/gss.outsourcing).